dakanji/RefindPlus/BADRAM.md

 ## Technical Constraints

-The following limits are enforced to ensure system stability:
+The following limits are enforced for system stability:

 * **Max Ranges:** A maximum of `20` defective regions can be specified.
 * **Size Limit:** No single defective region can exceed `1.0GB` (0x040000 pages).